 Stata takes reproducibility seriously.

 Stata is the only statistical software package, commercial or open source, with integrated version control that allows scripts and programs written years ago to continue to work in modern versions of the software.
 If you wrote a script to perform an analysis in 1985, that same script will still run and still produce the same results today.
 Any dataset you created in 1985, you can read today.
-And the same will be true in 2050.
+And the same will be true in the future.
 Stata will be able to run anything you do today.

 Unlike other software, you do not have to keep multiple installations of old versions of Stata, hoping they will still run on a modern operating system, to be able to run code from years or decades before.
 You can simply use modern Stata, and it will understand any old code or dataset from the past.